siakaramalegos/rock_paper_scissors/README.md

 2. Then, set a variable equal to a new instance of Game:
 `game = RockPaperScissors::Game.new`

+3. The game will prompt you for play mode (1 for rock-paper-scissors, 2 for rock-paper-scissors-lizard-spock) and number of players (1 or 2).

-3. Finally, start the game with `game.play` (or whichever variable you set in step 2).
+4. Finally, start the game with `game.play` (or whichever variable you set in step 2).

 ## Contributing